pranjalthakurr/Data-Stream/README.md

 # Data-Stream
-Convert textual data into a video
+It uses encoding/decoding algorithms to convert ay textual data into a video and vica-versa which can further be uploaded to any streaming platform
+You can use any streaming platform like google to store data